mygocode/goproduct/README.md

 ```

 # How to run the application
-There is nographical interface of this application.
+There is no graphical interface of this application.
+To run the application you will have to run the test file.
 Run the test file and get the understang of the code flow.
 To run, type the following command
 ```shell